Skip to main content

 Making Connections Through Collections

 Traditionally, conversations about museums ‘acquisitions’, i.e. what they bring into the collection or not, take place within a small group of museum staff.
-In this project we want to learn more about how our collections are perceived and find out if we can become more collaborative in our acquisition of new collections.
+In this project we wanted to learn more about how our collections are perceived and find out if we could become more collaborative in our acquisition of new collections.

-Working with small group of community participants, we will examine the role of the museum and explore how acquisitions can play a part in making the museum a more inclusive place.
-In a series of four workshops we will review existing collections, talk about the collections acquisition process, and find out what other stories the group think we should be telling through our collections.
+Working with small group of community participants, we examined the role of the museum and explored how acquisitions might play a part in making the museum a more inclusive place.
+In a series of workshops we reviewed existing collections, talked about the collections acquisition process, and discussed what other stories the group think we should be telling through our collections.

 Initial Research Questions